kilianso/mojebo/README.md

 ## How develop and build?

 1. To run a local development server type `bundle exec jekyll serve` or simply `jekyll serve`.
+2. Add a flag for live reloading while development like this: `jekyll serve --livereload`
 2. Run `jekyll build --config "_config.yml, _config_prod.yml"` to run a build with minified SASS.

 ## What tools are included?